-The first module, Threat Awareness, is designed to explore the current security posture and risk management framework currently employed within a port facility or multiple facilities.
-The intent of the first inject is to raise awareness that the potential threat of violence exists and discuss the possibilities that a facility's security posture may be modified because of the threat.
-Inject 1a is based on a layoff notice delivered to multiple employees.
-Inject 1b is focused on the escalation of work place violence resulting from a feud between two employees.
-The intent of Inject 1a and 1b is to identify a specific threat to an individual facility based on a real world event.
-Injects 1c and 1d are more general with no specific threat to the facility.
-Inject 1c is based on widely reported terrorist propaganda on social media threatening to target the United States and actual terrorist attacks in Europe.
-Inject 1d is the actual release of an Elevated Alert through the National Terrorism Advisory System.
+The first module, Threat Awareness, is designed to explore the current security posture and risk management framework currently employed within a cruise terminal.
+The intent of the first inject is to raise awareness that the potential threat of violence exists and discuss the possibilities that a cruise terminal's security posture may be modified because of the threat.
+This module is also designed to assess the ability of Federal, state, and local intelligence gathering assets are able to share information across the port system.
+Injects 1a and 1b are general, with no specific threat to the cruise terminal.
+Inject 1a is based on widely reported terrorist propaganda on social media threatening to target the United States and actual terrorist attacks in Europe.
+Inject 1b is the actual release of an Elevated Alert through the National Terrorism Advisory System that indicates that the maritime transportation sector could be targeted.